laravel-enso/documentation/docs/guide/developing-with-enso.md

 In order to simplify and streamline the process of adding CRUD pages, we've created the **CLI package and command**.

-You can use the CLI command to create:
+You can use the cli command to create:
 - models
 - the common Enso permissions
 - menus